savonije/DVD-Collector/README.md

 This app is deployed using Firebase Hosting.
 To deploy updates:

 1. Install the [Firebase CLI](https://firebase.google.com/docs/cli).
+2. Run `npm run build` to build your app.
-2. Run `firebase deploy` to push the latest version.
+3. Run `firebase deploy` to push the latest version.

 Make sure your Firebase authentication and permissions are properly configured.
 You’ll need to create a user account for logging in.